duckduckgo/tracker-radar-collector/README.md

 - `-p, --proxy-config <host>` - optional SOCKS proxy host
 - `-r, --region-code <region>` - optional 2 letter region code.
 For metadata only
 - `-a, --disable-anti-bot` - disable simple build-in anti bot detection script injected to every frame
+- `--chromium-version <version_number>` - use custom version of Chromium (e.g. "843427") instead of using the default

 ### Use it as a module